 Question 2: How many products are there and types?

-Reason: The number of products, pages, and types of product will determine the server requirement.
+Reason: The number of products, pages, and types of products will determine the server requirement.

 Example: If you have a category page with 50 simple products versus a category page with 50 configurable products.
 The latter would need more resources because of running the indexes, rendering the products to the page, and updating promotions.